 If knowledge is power, Port Washington is a pretty powerful place.
 63.20% of the adults in Port Washington have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Port Washington in 2010 was $63,559, which is wealthy relative to New York and the nation.
 This equates to an annual income of $254,236 for a family of four.
 However, Port Washington contains both very wealthy and poor people as well.

 Port Washington is a very ethnically-diverse town.
 The people who call Port Washington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Washington residents report their race to be White, followed by Asian.
 Port Washington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.32% of the town’s residents.
+People of Hispanic or Latino origin account for 13.45% of the town’s residents.
 Important ancestries of people in Port Washington include Irish, German, Russian, and Polish.